-Language A: language and literature - standard or higher level
+DP Language A: language and literature - standard or higher level

-The language A courses are designed for students who have experience using the language under study in an academic context.
-ISA offers the language A: language and literature course at both the standard and higher levels, in Dutch and English.
-When sufficient enrolment exists, the school considers expanding this offering to other languages (see "Limits on course selection" earlier in this document).
+ISA offers the language A: language and literature course at both the standard and higher levels, in Dutch, English and Japanese.
+When sufficient enrolment exists, the school considers expanding this offering to other languages (see Limits on course selection).